-In many of Lviv’s old buildings there is a carriage entranceway, a driveway which led from the street to the courtyard for carriages to pass through.
-Along the sides of the entranceway there is an elevated platform, which acted as a sort of sidewalk for people to be able to walk past a carriage or other vehicle in the driveway.
-I believe it also acted as a curb for the carriage not to bump into the walls, holding a similar purpose as the guard stones, which often flank the doorways.
+In many of Lviv’s old buildings there is a porte-cochère, a passageway through a building designed to let carriages pass from the street to an interior courtyard.
+Along the sides of the porte-cochère is an elevated platform, which functioned as a sort of sidewalk for people to be able to walk past a carriage or other vehicle in the driveway.
+It also served as a curb for the carriage to prevent it from bumping into the walls, holding a similar purpose as the guard stones, which often flank the doorways.
 Maybe it could have also been used as a carriage step.

 Most are stone, but I have come across a few wooden ones.